My-Favorite-Camping-Store.com

 Want some variation for your meals on your camping trip?
 Try this seafood and fish chowder recipe.
 You can still have delicious food, even on an outdoors camping trip.

 Let our camping recipes liven up your campout.
-Whether it be over the campfire, in a Dutch oven, or on a barbeque grill... food cooked outdoors is always tasty!
+Whether it's over the campfire, in a Dutch oven, or on a barbeque grill... food cooked outdoors is always tasty (never mind a little dirt for seasoning)!

 Next time you're out camping, try out a few unusual campfire cooking techniques.